-An Indiana University Southeast Internship is an educational experience related to a student’s degree program and career plan which allows the student to apply what he/she has learned to real work situations.
-An Internship involves a student, an employer supervisor and a sponsor of the university.
+An Indiana University Southeast internship is an educational experience related to a student’s degree program and career plan which allows the student to apply what he/she has learned to real work situations.
+An internship involves a student, an employer supervisor and a sponsor of the university.

-To Qualify for the Internship Program
+To Qualify for the Internship Program:

-- Enrolled IU Southeast student
+- Must be an enrolled IU Southeast student

-- Minimum 14 weeks in length – dates do not have to coincide with the semester dates
+- Approximately 14 weeks in length – dates do not have to coincide with the semester dates

-- Credit must be on-going and can not be retroactive
+- Credit must be on-going and cannot be retroactive

 - Internship credit hours are subject to current tuition rates